 If you’ve hired a student worker, be sure to direct them to the student employee information page on the Employee Gateway.

-Check out the detailed checklists for each phase of your new employee’s onboarding experience:
+Use this convenient, fillable onboarding checklist provided by Gartner.
+You may also wish to review the detailed information linked below for each phase of your new employee’s onboarding experience:

 Onboarding in Workday

 Workday Onboarding lets you create welcome messages for your new hires, and build lists of people for them to meet as well as lists of helpful contacts for them.
 It guides workers through their onboarding tasks, including crucial compliance-related steps, and gives HR staff a convenient and effective way to monitor those tasks with a visual progress indicator.
 Best, as a manager you can start the onboarding process up to six months before your employee’s first day.
 No need to delay!
 See more information on how to use this tool on the Workday Help site.

 Become an onboarding expert!

 TrojanLearn offers coursework, books, and other resources to help you successfully onboard your new hires:

 - Workforce Planning and Employment: Orientation, Onboarding and Exit Strategies

 - Strategies for Successful Employee Onboarding: An Introduction